billymedia/WP-AI-Explainer/readme.txt

 == Description ==

-The AI Explainer Plugin transforms your WordPress site into an interactive learning experience.
+WP AI Explainer transforms your WordPress site into an interactive learning experience.
 Visitors can simply select any text on your site and receive instant AI-generated explanations via elegant, customisable tooltips.

 **Key Features:**